JohannesBuchner/nway/README.rst

    A magnitude histogram of input catalogue matches is compared to the magnitude histogram of the full input catalogue.

-   *--mag* specifies the catalogue column to use (can be used multiple times).
+   *--mag* specifies the catalogue column to use (can be used multiple times),
+      and whether the histogram should be computed from the input ("auto") or a input histogram.

    *--mag-radius* specifies the search radius in arcsec.